jose-izarra/gh_repo_search/README.md

 npm install
 ```

-3. Rename the `.env.example` file to `.env.local` and add your GitHub token
+3. Rename the `.env.example` file in my-app to `.env.local` and add your GitHub token

 ```bash
 GITHUB_TOKEN=<your_token>